Find quick solutions below. For complex setups or bulk deployment advice, our specialists are ready to help.

 Solid green: The camera is connected to the account and connect to the server successfully.

-Flashing green: The camera is syncing with the server.
+Flashing green: the camera is syncing with the server.

 Solid red: The battery power is less than 20%.
 Please replace the battery in time